onqtam/headjack/docs/why/10_COOPERATION.md

 > "Exponential tech is inexorable.
 We cannot put it away.
 So, we either figure out anti-rivalry, or we go extinct.
 The human experiment comes to a completion.
 That’s the core thing." - [Daniel Schmachtenberger](https://www.sloww.co/daniel-schmachtenberger/#:~:text=%E2%80%9CAs%20technology%20is%20empowering%20our%20choices%20and%20we%20are%20getting%20something%20like%20the%20power%20of%20gods%2C%20you%20have%20to%20have%20something%20like%20the%20love%20and%20the%20wisdom%20of%20gods%20to%20wield%20that%20or%20you%20self%2Ddestruct.%E2%80%9D)

+> "The concept of "multipolar traps" offers a fascinating and sobering lens through which to view certain aspects of human behavior and decision-making.
+It's a term rooted in game theory, yet it applies to a surprisingly broad array of real-world situations.
+So, what is a multipolar trap, and why is it so important?
+Imagine playing a game where everyone loses.
+Sounds bleak, doesn't it?
+Yet, that's precisely what a multipolar trap entails.
+Stemming from the principles of game theory, a multipolar trap is a scenario in which multiple actors, following their individual rational choices, inevitably end up in a collectively harmful situation.
+But why use the term 'multipolar'?
+At its core, 'polar' signifies direction.
+In the context of this concept, it refers to the multiple directions - or rational choices - pursued by different actors.
+It's these distinct paths that lead to the regrettable shared outcome.
+>
+> ...
+Tragedy of the Commons
+>
+> Consider a shared pasture, free for all local herdsmen.
+Each herdsman, acting on the rational instinct to maximize profit, adds more cattle to the field.
+The short-term benefits are appealing; each additional cow brings more milk, meat, or hide.
+However, as each herdsman follows this individualistic strategy, the pasture is overgrazed.
+The grass dies, and soon, the once fertile commons turn into a barren field.
+The rational actions of individuals lead to a collectively harmful outcome: the depletion of a shared resource, leaving everyone worse off.
+>
+> Economics
+>
+> Free-market economies often become multipolar traps.
+Every business aims to maximize profit and market share, leading to aggressive competition.
+While this competition can drive innovation and efficiency, it can also result in a race to the bottom in areas such as labor standards or environmental protection.
+Businesses that seek to behave ethically often find themselves at a disadvantage against those willing to cut corners, creating a collective race towards an unsustainable future.
+>
+> Politics
+>
+> The Cold War-era arms race provides a stark example.
+Both the United States and the Soviet Union, in pursuit of national security, amassed increasingly large and destructive arsenals.
+Each escalation, rational from a national defense perspective, heightened the overall threat to global peace.
+Resources that could have been used for public goods like healthcare or education were instead spent on nuclear weapons, showcasing a regrettable shared outcome from individual rational choices.
+>
+> Climate Change
+>
+> In our modern era, global climate change is arguably the most pressing multipolar trap.
+Every country seeks economic development, often fueled by carbon-intensive industries.
+While this can boost individual nations' prosperity, the collective cost in terms of rising global temperatures and environmental destruction is staggering.
+>
+> ...
+Navigating Multipolar Traps in the Modern World
+>
+> The irony of multipolar traps is stark.
+They epitomize how rational decisions, instead of leading us to beneficial outcomes, often lock us into undesirable situations.
+They demonstrate a harsh truth: our individual perspectives, when multiplied across society, can steer us toward collective harm.
+So, where does this leave us?It urges us to acknowledge that our decisions echo beyond our immediate circles.
+We're woven into a vast network of actions and consequences, each reverberating with the choices of others.
+Multipolar traps aren't merely a theoretical concept; they're a cautionary tale about the pitfalls of unchecked self-interest.
+They remind us that the pursuit of common good requires more than isolated rational choices - it necessitates collective wisdom, empathy, and cooperation.
+In summary, the term 'multipolar trap' paints a powerful picture of the sometimes paradoxical relationship between individual rationality and collective wellbeing.
+By understanding it, we're better equipped to recognize these traps in our lives and the broader world.
+And in doing so, we might just find a way to navigate these traps more wisely.
+After all, isn't the first step toward escaping a trap acknowledging that it exists?" - [Unseen Battles: How Multipolar Traps Drive Our World, by Miles Rote](https://www.milesrote.com/blog/unseen-battles-how-multipolar-traps-drive-our-world)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Incentive design
 ██████████████████████████████████████████████████████████████████